The browser is not supported

 How to find the right e-mountain bike?

-The selection of e-mountain bikes is huge - comfort, control and safety are the most important factors for your first ride.
+The selection of e-mountain bikes is huge.
+Comfort, control and safety are the most important factors for your first ride.
 Here are the most important basics:

 Top tips

-Wearing a helmet and cycle glasses are an absolute must as the conditions are constantlyt changing.
+Wearing a helmet and cycle glasses are an absolute must as the conditions are constantly changing.
 When it comes to helmets, its recommended to take enough time to adjust them properly so that they are not only protective but comfortable.

 Choose the right clothing and the right rucksack are crucial for a comfortable ride.
-The clothing has to work with you - not against you.
+The clothing has to work with you, not against you.
 A large rucksack needs to fit close to the body and have plenty of space for water, snacks and a pump.

 Choose the right support level